Get insider access

 65" 75" 86"

 The Samsung QN90D/QN90DD QLED is better overall than the LG QNED90T.
 With local dimming enabled, the Samsung has better contrast for deeper blacks in a dark room, with less noticeable blooming.
 The Samsung has better reflection handling and gets a lot brighter in SDR, so it overcomes more glare in very bright rooms.
 It also gets brighter in HDR and has better PQ EOTF tracking, so it displays brighter highlights and is more accurate in HDR.
-Finally, the Samsung has a maximum refresh rate of 144Hz (120Hz on the LG), so it's better for PC gamers with high-end graphics cards, and its quicker response time means there's less blur behind fast motion.
+Finally, the Samsung has a maximum refresh rate of 144Hz (120Hz on the LG), so it's better for PC gamers with high-end graphics cards, and its quicker pixel transitions means there's less blur behind fast motion.

 Panasonic W95A